-In this paper we report on our experiences of both coding up polls using language-integrated queries (LINQ) in C# and analyzing those polls on a Mechanical Turkbased back end.
+In this paper we report on our experiences of both coding up polls using language-integrated queries (LINQ) in C# and analyzing those polls on a Mechanical Turk-based back end.
 We should point out that unlike much crowd-sourced work, the focus of INTERPOLL is on inherently subjective opinion polls that lack an clear notion of objective truth.
-As such, we are not focusing as much on the issue of dealing with cheaters, etc.